-There are differing opinions on adding hot water to the water bucket but I have been doing so for years.
-I have heard that it does not prolong the time the water stays above freezing.
-I have not tested this but I will tell you adding warm water to the bucket makes my goats very happy.
+There are differing opinions on adding hot water to the water bucket, but I have been doing so for years.
+Maybe it does not prolong the time the water stays above freezing.
+I have not tested this.
+I will tell you that adding warm water to the bucket makes my goats very happy.
 They always take a long drink and seem to be very happy for the warm water.
-I carry the warm water from the house in used gallon jugs.
-Adding even a gallon to a bucket of frosty water seems to do the trick.
+I carry warm water from the house in used gallon jugs.
+Adding just a gallon to a bucket of frosty water seems to do the trick.

 Also, on the topic of water, now is a good time to drain any hoses you use to get water to your barn.
 It’s pretty frustrating to need to refill water during a cold snap and find the hose clogged with ice.
 Drain the hoses easily by laying them on a slight hill so the water drains out.
 When empty, roll up the hose and put it somewhere that it won’t be buried under snow.

 If possible use the flexible rubber bowls or buckets in the winter.
 These are easier to get ice out of without breaking the container.
 Ceramic bowls will crack in cold weather.
 Plastic buckets may become brittle too.

 Grab some concentrate feed to supplement with even if your livestock, goats, cows, sheep, llamas etc, are usually on pasture.
 Ice and snow may mean you have to keep the animals in a shelter for a day or two and they will need calories to stay warm.
 Supplement with hay if they cannot graze.
 Your chickens, ducks and turkeys will appreciate some scratch grains to keep them a little warmer.